 So what we’re seeing is that powerlifting is all about choosing the lifts that reduce the demands on our long limbs and reduce the range of motion, thus allowing us to best leverage our strengths.
 But if we’re trying to build muscle, we want to do almost the exact opposite of that.
 We want to give our lanky limbs extra attention, use the deepest range of motion we can manage, and bring up our weaknesses.

 When we first start working out, we don’t have the strength or experience of seasoned lifters.
 Most of us don’t have the mobility to squat deeply, the strength to do deadlifts or barbell rows without rounding our lower backs, or the shoulder stability to do barbell overhead presses.
 For a lot of skinny beginners, it’s even a struggle to set up in a sturdy bench press position and bring the barbell all the way down to our chests.

-As we mentioned earlier, for beginners to build muscle at full speed, we need to be able to take our lifts at least somewhat close to muscular failure.
-That means choosing lifts that we can properly challenge our muscles with, and then as we grow bigger and stronger, gradually shifting to more advanced variations so that we can continue to challenge our muscles with heavier loads.
+Some people, with some coaches, can learn the lifts right from their very first workouts.
+Most of us cannot.
+To build muscle at full speed, we need to be able to take our lifts at least somewhat close to muscular failure.
+That means choosing lifts we can properly challenge our muscles with.
+Then, as we grow bigger and stronger, we can progress to more advanced variations.

 How to Bench Press as an Ectomorph